The Final Problem (Sherlock)

-"The Final Problem" is the third episode of the fourth series, and the series finale, of the British television series Sherlock, and the thirteenth episode overall.
+"The Final Problem" is the third episode of the fourth series of the British television series Sherlock, and the thirteenth episode overall.
 The episode first aired on BBC One, PBS, Channel One and 1+1 on 15 January 2017.
+To date, no further episodes of Sherlock have been produced, making "The Final Problem" the presumptive series finale.

 Plot

 A young girl wakes up on an aeroplane and finds everybody asleep.
-Panic stricken, she picks up a mobile phone and attempts to call for help only to hear the voice of Jim Moriarty announce, "Welcome to the final problem".
+Panic stricken, she answers a ringing mobile phone, only to hear the voice of Jim Moriarty announce, "Welcome to the final problem".

-After staging a break-in at his home and tricking him into revealing Eurus' existence, Mycroft Holmes reveals that, like himself and Sherlock, Eurus was also born with advanced intellectual abilities, even being described as an era-defining genius on a par with Isaac Newton.
+After Sherlock stages a break-in at Mycroft's home and tricks Mycroft into revealing Eurus' existence, Mycroft reveals that, like himself and Sherlock, Eurus was also born with advanced intellectual abilities, even describing her as an era-defining genius on a par with Isaac Newton.
 However, she also has a total lack of normal sensation and emotion.

-When she kidnapped and killed Sherlock's dog, Redbeard, and set their house on fire, Sherlock's parents sent Eurus to a mental institution.
-But Mycroft reveals that, behind their parents' backs, he had Eurus transferred to a Government "Black site" and maximum-security facility, a "Prison within a prison", in the North Sea.
+After she kidnapped and killed Sherlock's dog, Redbeard, and set their house on fire, Sherlock's parents sent Eurus to a mental institution.
+But Mycroft reveals that, behind their parents' backs, he had Eurus transferred to Sherrinford, a government "black site" and maximum-security "prison within a prison" in the North Sea.
 The whole experience had been so deeply traumatising to Sherlock that his memories of her had been “rewritten”.

 Their conversation is interrupted when a quadcopter carrying a motion-activated grenade flies into Sherlock's flat.
 John, Sherlock, and Mycroft flee as the bomb detonates, blasting Holmes and Watson out of the windows.
 Later, John and Sherlock hijack a fishing trawler to travel to Sherrinford, carrying out a diversionary plan so that Sherlock can reach Eurus' cell with Mycroft disguising himself as a fisherman.

 Mycroft and John corner the prison governor, discovering that he has explicitly disobeyed Mycroft's protocol and has allowed Eurus to interact with prison staff.
 Using her skill to "reprogram" everyone she speaks with, Eurus has effectively ruled the prison.
-Meanwhile, Sherlock talks to Eurus, but after toying with him, particularly about Redbeard's death, she attacks him and knocks him unconscious (by pretending that there was a glass wall between them).
+Meanwhile, Sherlock talks to Eurus; but after toying with him, particularly about Redbeard's death, she attacks him and knocks him unconscious.
 The guards lock Sherlock, John, Mycroft, and the governor together in Eurus' old cell.

-It is revealed that five years prior, Mycroft granted Eurus an unsupervised five-minute interview with Moriarty as a Christmas present in exchange for detecting national security threats to Britain.
+It is then revealed that five years prior, Mycroft granted Eurus an unsupervised five-minute interview with Moriarty as a Christmas present, in exchange for her detecting national security threats to Britain.
 During that time, Moriarty agreed to record video messages for her.